Head coach Curtis Johnson reviews last week's win over UConn, previews upcoming game at UCF

 Johnson returned to New Orleans in 2006 after forging a reputation for developing top-flight targets on the college level for over two decades, and his stature steadily grew on the NFL level.

 During his time with the Saints, he and his electrifying receiving corps helped the franchise to its first NFL title in 2009 and New Orleans made playoff appearances in four of his six seasons.
 The Saints were rewarded with outstanding results from his wide receiver group during his time with the storied franchise.

-In five and a half seasons, Johnson worked with both veteran and young wide receivers, with each benefiting from his guidance and high-energy teaching style.
+In six seasons, Johnson worked with both veteran and young wide receivers, with each benefiting from his guidance and high-energy teaching style.
 Among the players who improved under his watch through their own dedication and his tutelage were Marques Colston, Devery Henderson, Robert Meachem, Joe Morgan and Lance Moore.

 Johnson boasts a list of prominent pupils that very few coaches at any level can match.
 While specializing with wide receiver development, the group of standouts under his direction while at University of Miami (Fla.) and his prior stop at San Diego State includes some of the top wide receivers over the last decade, including NFL first-round picks Andre Johnson, Santana Moss, fellow New Orleans native Reggie Wayne and Yatil Green.

 At Miami (Fla.), Johnson was part of a staff that went to nine bowl games and won the 2001 National Championship.
 He polished the skills of at least one All-Big East performer each season from 1996-2005, including Johnson - the third overall pick by Houston in 2003 - and Moss, who became the Hurricanes' all-time leader in receiving yardage before making the Pro Bowl for the Washington Redskins.
 Wayne departed ranked first in school history in catches and was a five-time Pro Bowl performer for the Indianapolis Colts.